faustus123/hdcontainers/utilities/dsh/README.md

                    this is to prevent the user's home directory on the host from being mapped since it is added to the list by default.

+     -p            Specify port to be mapped to the container.
+                   The format is just the host_dir:container_dir
+                   format docker uses.
+This may be specified more than once and all ports will be mapped.
+                   This only affects when the container is first started.

+     -cp           Clear ports.
+This will clear out the list of ports to be mapped, including any specified using the -p option above.
+The only real use of this is to remove the default port mappings for VNC and noVNC.

+     -gdb          Add the magic security options when starting the container that will allow one to run gdb inside the container.

      -s            Stop and remove the container